 But under the new plans, the property would be demolished to make way for a new five-bedroom house and garage.

-The bedrooms would be located on the first floor and would include a driveway and gates.
+The bedrooms would be located on the first floor with the property also including a driveway and gates.

-The applicant gained notoriety in 2023 after submitting plans for a two-metre-high metal fence around Wymers, his Marlow Bottom estate, last November.
+The applicant gained notoriety in 2023 after submitting plans for a two-metre-high metal fence around Wymers last November.

 In this application, it states: "The design aesthetic that the client wished to explore was a country farmhouse style with gabled ends, traditional roof forms with dormers.